Karlovac: History

+19th century

+The city was once the seat of the kotar court for an 1870 population of 53,148.
+In 1875, the kotar court of Karlovac was responsible for the općine: Karlovac city, Banija, Rečica, Draganić, Ozalj, Novigrad, Ribnik, Bosiljevo and Severin.
+The kotar court was subordinate to the royal court at Zagreb.

 In the late 19th and early 20th century, Karlovac was a district capital in the Zagreb County of the Kingdom of Croatia-Slavonia within the Austro-Hungarian Empire.

+In the late 19th century, a Matica hrvatska branch opened in Karlovac, with 214 members in 1891.

 20th century

+When the German and Italian Zones of Influence were revised on 24 June 1942, Karlovac was the only city within Zone III in which the Italians were allowed to leave troops, and these were alongside Croatian and German troops.

+In 1990, City Council proclaimed Saint Joseph as city's patron saint.
 Karlovac suffered damage during the Croatian War of Independence (1991–1995).
 The southern sections of the city found themselves close to the front lines between the Republic of Croatia and the Republic of Serbian Krajina, with shelling devastating the neighborhoods of Turanj, Kamensko, as well as parts of Mekušje, Mala Švarča and Logorište.
 The city center, the city hall, and numerous other buildings also suffered damage.
 It was also the site of the Korana bridge killings.

 The Karlovac City Museum has transformed the old Austrian military barracks of Turanj into a museum exhibition dedicated to the military history of Karlovac and in particular, through the exhibited weapons, of the Croatian War of Independence.
-A ticket for this site is also valid for City Museum, Galerija Vjekoslave Karas and Dubovac Castel.

 Until the early 2000s, Karlovac's main industry consisted of brewing the beer "Karlovačko", produced by Karlovačka pivovara.
 By 2007, the rapidly growing firearms manufacturer HS Produkt had become the city's largest private employer.
 HS Produkt is arguably best known as the designer and manufacturer of the HS2000 pistol, sold in the United States as the Springfield Armory XD.

 On 22 October 2016 Croatia's first freshwater aquarium, and the biggest in that part of Europe, named Aquatika was opened in Karlovac.